 Red or sore skin

 iStock/jaim924 Common areas where frostbite occurs are the fingers, toes, cheeks, nose, ears, and chin.
+Make sure to be aware of these areas when looking for frostbite symptoms.
 If any of these turn red, that’s a sign of frostnip, an early warning sign of frostbite.
 Frostnip doesn’t permanently damage the skin, but it’s a signal to seek warm shelter quickly.
 Another frostnip symptom might include the skin feeling very cold to the touch.

 Prickling feeling, like “pins and needles”

 iStock/dolgachov If you don’t warm up after frostnip has kicked in, frostbite will enter its early stages.
 At that point, exposed skin may become numb or start to itch, burn, or sting.
 (Because of the numbness, many people can’t tell when frostbite has set in.
 To avoid the condition worsening, pay attention to the color and texture of the exposed skin.)
 Besides frostbite symptoms, here are 15 weird things that happen to your body in the winter time.